 Remarketing Lists for Search Ads (RLSA)

 Remarketing lists for search ads allows you to build lists based on website pages that people visit.
-For example, let’s say Joe searches golf clubs and looks for putters on his favorite golf website but doesn’t convert.
-He goes back to Google ready to search again and the golf website increases their bid amount automatically because he is on their targeted Remarketing list.
+For example, let’s say Joe searches for golf clubs and visits your website through organic search.
+He looks for putters on your golf website but doesn’t convert.
+He goes back to Google ready to search for golf clubs again and your Google Ads campaign bids more aggressively since he is in your Remarketing list.

 As an advertiser, you can increase a bid for search keywords to people who have already visited your website.
 You can add a +100% bid adjustment for your $1.00 bid and it becomes $2.00 for anyone on your RLSA list.

-Remarketing is a very powerful branding tool.
+Retargeting is a very powerful sales and branding tool.
 In addition to helping you drive sales, it helps you to promote your brand online and establish yourself as an authority in your niche.
-Strategies that use search, display, video and mobile campaigns together with remarketing advertising campaigns have more chances of success.
-It really works best if you are able to make it laser-targeted and if you offer an incentive to potential customers.
+Strategies that use search, display, video and social media Retargeting campaigns can be very effective. together with remarketing advertising campaigns have more chances of success.
+It works well because you can send a targeted offer to someone who is more likely to be interested in your products or services.